threatspec/threatspec/README.md

 ### Comment types

-There are three main comment types supported by threatspec.
+There are four main comment types supported by threatspec.

 #### Single-line